 Ethnographic approaches like immersion research provide valuable insights into people’s attitudes and behaviour towards hygiene and healthcare, along with experiential insights and observations that help highlight key contextual considerations for COVID-19 response and programming.

-Wrapping up now - New Remote Covid-19 Insights Gathering Study in Indonesia
+Now Published! - Covid-19 Insights Gathering Study in Indonesia